araf-15/awaz_functional/README.md

 #This is a basic blog site.
-It was build in PHP and is a fully functional application.
+It was build in PHP and is a fully functional application.</br>
 Site Link: http://awaz.ezyro.com/